jzabroski/Home/EntityFramework/EF6/README.md

         HOWEVER, you might then get a DIFFERENT error IF you only mapped one side of the entity relationship AND you mapped the other side's primary key to something other than the CLR Property Name (case-sensitive)!
 The following error is what you'll approximately see:

         The ONLY workaround in this situation is to map both ends of the relationship, unfortunately.
+4. Conflicting changes to the role 'x' of the relationship 'y' have been detected.
+   - This can happen when `MyEntity.Group.MyEntity` seems to be "new and not the same" as `MyEntity`.
+When adding `MyEntity` to the context, it found a conflict.